bkoz/springbin/README.md

 oc expose service ola
 ```

-Wait for the pod to run and become ready then test it.
+Wait for the pod to become ready then test it.

 ```
 host=`oc get route ola --template={{.spec.host}}`